Japanese airlines to stop giving China flight plans through new zone

 Both ANA Holdings and Japan Airlines, which had been informing China's aviation authorities of flights through the zone established in the East China Sea on Saturday, will stop doing so from Wednesday, spokesmen for the carriers said.

-Japan and the United States sharply criticised the creation of the defence area, seen as a bid to chip away at Tokyo's claim to administrative control over the maritime region.
+Japan and the United States sharply criticized the creation of the defense area, seen as a bid to chip away at Tokyo's claim to administrative control over the maritime region.

-The region includes small uninhabited islands known as the Senkaku in Japan and the Diaoyu in China, which are at the centre of a row between Beijing and Tokyo.
+The region includes small uninhabited islands known as the Senkaku in Japan and the Diaoyu in China, which are at the center of a row between Beijing and Tokyo.

 But by persuading ANA, JAL and other carriers to ignore the zone, Japan's Primes Minister Shinzo Abe may be calling China's bluff.